 Do the math.
 Some plants, especially edible crops, come with specific irrigation instructions such as "provide one inch of water per week."
 One inch of water is 0.68 gallons per square foot.
 To add 1 inch of water each week using a drip irrigation system, calculate irrigation based your emitter capacity/spacing and factor one gallon of water per square foot.
 For example, if using a 1-gallon per hour drip emitter in a 12 inch pot, you would run that drip for 1 hour per week by dividing the run time into 3 irrigations for 20 minutes each.

-Water native plants sparingly.
+NATIVE PLANTS: Water native plants sparingly.
 Because they evolved in California’s summer dry climate, once established, most natives prefer little or no water and can be harmed by overwatering.
 Learn how to water and care for native plants.

 In order to keep your plants well-watered and minimize your water usage, it is helpful to understand the factors that determine how much and how often to water your plants.